potassco/clorm/docs/clorm/predicate.rst

 So far we have shown how to create Python definitions that match predicates with simple terms or some sub-class that reduces to a simple term.
-However, in ASP it is common to also use complex terms (also called *functions*) within a predicate.
+However, in ASP it is common to also use complex terms within a predicate.

 .. code-block:: none